Telecommunications in Turkmenistan: Censorship

 Individual access to the Internet was first authorised in 2008, and access has since increased.

 Turkmenistan ranks among the most repressive and closed societies in the world.
 The Internet is heavily regulated and available only to a small fraction of the population.
 Censorship is ubiquitous and extensive.
 Surveillance is significant, and the few citizens who benefit from access to the Internet are closely monitored by state agencies.
 Self-censorship is common.

 Websites run by human rights organisations and news agencies are blocked.
 Moreover, ordinary citizens have no access to the World Wide Web, and instead are limited to the use of the Turkmenet, an online community in Turkmen language, but effectively a censored version of the Internet.
-Social networks such as Facebook, YouTube and Twitter are not accessible through the Turkmenet.
+Social networks such as Facebook, YouTube and X (formerly Twitter) are not accessible through the Turkmenet.
 Attempts to get around this censorship can lead to grave consequences.
-However, only Russian social networks Odnoklassniki and Mail Agent Chatting system are available.
-In addition to this, there is a newly founded (27 March 2012) local Turkmen social network, E-Dostluk, which is currently accessible.
+However, there is a local Turkmen social network, Gyzgyn, founded on 27 March 2012, which is currently accessible.

 Internet censorship in Turkmenistan was classified as pervasive in the political area and as selective in the social, conflict/security and internet tools areas by the OpenNet Initiative in December 2010.
 Turkmenistan was listed as an internet enemy by Reporters Without Borders in 2011.

 Television

-An Analog TV signal feed of 5 national channels is receivable over-the-air in all living areas across the country.
+An analog TV signal feed of 5 national channels is receivable over-the-air in all living areas across the country.
 Foreign TV channels are watched with a digital satellite receiver.
 In some places of Ashgabat, cable service is available where satellite dishes are not allowed to be installed.
 DVB-T test transmissions have only taken place in the capital and there are no digital switch-over plans as yet.